awsdocs/aws-ruby-developer-guide/doc_source/s3-example-set-bucket-permission.rst

 Configure the SDK
 =================

-To configure the SDK for this example, add a :code:`require` statement so you can use the classes and methods provided by the |sdk-ruby| for |S3|.
+For this example, add a :code:`require` statement so that you can use the classes and methods provided by the |sdk-ruby| for |S3|.
 Then create an :ruby-sdk-api:`Aws::S3::Client <Aws/S3/Client.html>` object in the AWS Region where you want to create the bucket.
 This code creates the :code:`Aws::S3::Client` object in the :code:`us-west-2` region.
 This code also declares a variable representing the bucket.